ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Achneel is the city with the healer.

 Fry C. Hopper.
-Frog wizard
+Frog wizard baker that gave us bag of holding, cookies that give +2 temp hit points.